JamesRCall/Stop-Sign-RL/README.md

-# Stop Sign Grid UV Adversarial Training (YOLO + PPO)
+# Stop Sign Grid UV Adversarial Training (PPO + Multi-Detector)

-This project trains a PPO agent to place small grid-cell overlays on a stop sign so that YOLO confidence drops under UV activation while staying high in daylight.
+This project trains a PPO agent to place small grid-cell overlays on a stop sign so that detector confidence drops under UV activation while staying high in daylight.
 The environment renders a sign-on-pole against randomized backgrounds with matched transforms, and uses UV paint pairs (day vs UV-on) to model activation.